 5 Ways to Pay Less for Crypto Trades

 While it may be tough to trade crypto without paying any fees whatsoever, there are strategies investors can use to lower the cost of their crypto trades.

 1. Trade Less Often

 Each trade comes with a fee, which the exchange deducts from your balance.
-And each trade also occurs with a spread, which leaves you with a lower return than you might expect when you look at the bid/ask price for the forms of crypto, such as Litecoin, that you’re trading.
+And each trade also occurs with a spread, which leaves you with a lower return than you might expect when you look at the bid/ask price for the forms of crypto that you’re trading.

 For investors who are regularly trading between their crypto accounts and their bank accounts, those transactions are even more costly.
-So, one simple way to drive down the fees — and the overall trading costs — is to HODL and trade less frequently.
+So, one simple way to drive down the fees — and the overall trading costs — is to HODL, and trade less frequently.

 2. Use Lower-Cost Trade Types

 Limit orders, for instance, often come with lower fees.
-In a limit order, an investor agrees to buy or sell a stock at a specific price, or better.
-That means that a buy limit order executes at the limit price or one that’s lower, while a sell limit order executes at the limit price or one that’s higher.
+In a typical limit order, an investor agrees to buy or sell a stock at a specific price, or better.
+That means that a buy limit order executes at the limit price, or one that’s lower, while a sell limit order executes at the limit price, or one that’s higher.

 3. Shop Around

 There are a lot of platforms and exchanges out there, and they’re all jockeying for users’ money.
 As such, It can pay to do some comparison shopping, especially for investors who trade frequently, or for investors who expect to cash out in the near future.
 But do your homework, and keep security top of mind as well.